 you have 24 hours...

 Teams of 3-5 will have 24 hours to build a prototype app, game, or website.
 With three meals provided throughout, one on one support from local mentors, and numerous prizes, this is not an event you want to miss out on.
-The dates, time, and location are to be determined, but the event will most likely take place in mid January.
+Code 24 will take place on January 27th 11am - January 28th 1pm.

 Who Should Come This event is open to everyone and provides incredibly beneficial experience to anyone interested in programming, no matter their experience.
 That being said, computer science majors, graphic designers, business majors, and anyone experienced with coding are necessary for this event.